whadafunk/pines/alpine_ovpn/docs/openvpn_auth.md

 > username-as-common-name

 which will tell the server to use the username for indexing purposes as it would use the Common Name of a client which was authenticating via a client certificate.
+*This last config option does not affect the authentication scripts as it happens after the authentication*